zesterer/coord-rs/README.md

 Coord does not aim to be a fully-blown N-dimensional mathematics library.
 It aims to implement a small yet elegant set of features that make it suitable for applications where simple multi-variable mathematics is required.

 If you think feature X falls within that scope, and is not yet on the project todo list, you can open an issue on GitHub and I'll consider implementing it.

+### Why does Coord choose 32 bit values for its default types?

+Coord defines a set of 'default' types within the `defaults` module.
+They are included within the `prelude` module too.
+These default types, such as `Vec2f`, `Vec3u`, `Vec4b`, etc. exist to make writing code with Coord faster.
+It is still possible to program without them like `Vec2<f32>`, `Vec3<u32>`, `Vec4<bool>`, etc. Coord chooses 32-bit types by default because it is my belief that these are more useful when developing for games and physics engines, which require fast calculations.
+Additionally, 32 bit floating point types means that Coord is compatible with OpenGL.

 ### Why does Coord not have a general-purpose `vec!` macro?